dfwood/latest-custom-post-type-updates/readme.txt

 == Changelog ==
 = 2.0.0 =
 * COMPLETE REWRITE
-* Will remove existing widgets created by older versions of this plugin
+* Will NOT migrate existing widgets created by older versions of this plugin! (older than 2.0)
 * Changed the filename of the base plugin file!
 If you are upgrading you may need to reactivate the plugin!
+* Added some filters!
+You can now edit almost everything through PHP code.
 = 1.3.0 =
 * NOW REQUIRES JavaScript and WordPress 3.3+
 * Added excerpt, thumbnail, sorting, and multiple post type support